This post may contain affiliate links. Read the full disclosure here.

 If you start to notice a couple of roots poking through, now’s the time to get your repotting stuff together – get yourself some perlite and potting mix at the very least, and a new pot.

-It can seem time saving to repot your plant into the biggest pot you can find, but plz plz don’t, for a couple of reasons:
+It can seem time-saving to repot your plant into the biggest pot you can find, but plz plz don’t, for a couple of reasons:

 - You can send your plant into shock.

 Repotting is stressful to your plant anyway.
-GIving it a vast space in which to live will not help at all, and could even kill your plant.
+Giving it a vast space in which to live will not help at all, and could even kill your plant.

 - You run the risk of overwatering.

 Not many plants like living in wet soil, and the more soil you have (i.e. the bigger the pot) the more water that soil can hold.
-With only a small root system with which to soak up the water, the soil remains wet for much longer, increasing the risk of root rot.

-If you have a big pot that you specifically want to use, then consider planting more than one plant in there.
-If you have a couple of philodendrons or pothos, then you could end up with a much fuller and bushier looking plant – you could even mix a couple of different types together, though be sure that they’re of a similar size and have similar requirements with regards to light and water requirements.
+If you have a couple of philodendrons or pothos, then you could end up with a much fuller and bushier-looking plant – you could even mix a couple of different types together, though be sure that they’re of a similar size and have similar requirements with regards to light and water requirements.

-In general you’ll only want to increase your pot size by an inch or two.
+In general, you’ll only want to increase your pot size by an inch or two.

-The dos & don’ts of repotting
+The dos/don’ts of repotting

 - DO be gentle.